 5. Create an Empty Tableau Column as Early as You Can

-Players can fill these columns with a descending sequence that starts with a King to an Ace, of cards that are arranged in alternating colors.
-If you have a tableau column that only has a complete sequence and no cards above, you can leave it for the rest of the game as it won’t block any card of lower ranks that needs to be freed.
+To utilize empty columns effectively, players can fill them with a descending sequence of cards that starts with a King and ends with an Ace, while alternating colors.
+If a tableau column contains a complete sequence with no cards above it, it can be left alone for the remainder of the game as it won’t impede the freeing of any lower-ranked cards.

 6. Moved Packed Cards into the Tableau

 Most players make the mistake of packing cards into the free cells.
 However, it is best that you use the tableau column.
 And make sure that you spread them evenly so that you create more opportunities for moving cards.